bitsofcotton/p0/README.md

 2025/09/05 merge latest lieonn.
 2025/09/25 merge latest lieonn.
 2025/10/06 add step < 0 option for first half prediction with applying second half and return whole.
+2025/10/15 fix step < 0 case last column. also eliminate step < 0 case with by replacing the predictor as a linear one.